of the strong connections between stress and illness is becoming increasingly available.

 to chronic illnesses, and even affect sleep and memory.

-stress puts people at risk for such things as depression, anxiety, addictive
+stress puts people at risk for such things as depression, anxiety, substance abuse and other addictive

 disorders and serious health problems.